 The DCC has shared in expeditions to Matienzo since the early 1970s when Barry Davies, who had been at Manchester University, went with the Manchester University Speleological Society.
 Members of the DCC have been in Matienzo for most summers since then.
 The 2003 expedition was marked by the discovery of an extension to Site 489, known as Billy's Vision as Billy was determined to push it having dreamt about the extension several times.
 In , several caves were visited and 489 was visited again.
 However, a lot of the digging was concentrated on three sites close to the main road leading north out of the valley.
 Also in 2004, we paid our respects to Roy Hayes who died in December 2003 and who played a significant role in the 2003 expedition.
 Members have been each year to Matienzo, sometimes going at Easter as well.
-The expedition in summer 2010 is the celebration of 50 years of caving there, 40 of them by the MUSS members (and pensioners).
-A fiesta is being held on 7th August to thank the local people for their support and tolerance over the years.
+The expedition in summer 2010 was the celebration of 50 years of caving there, 40 of them by the MUSS members (and pensioners).
+A fiesta was held in August to thank the local people for their support and tolerance over the years.

 Below is a brief description of Matienzo and what draws the cavers to it.

 The village of Matienzo lies in the eastern part of Cantabria in northern Spain.
 The area is a green and fertile part of Spain with lush vegetation overlying limestone rock, a formula for the development of good cave systems.
 The area was first visited by British cavers in the 1960s and the DCC has been sending cavers to join the annual expeditions since 1976.
 The caving area we visit is located in a huge closed depression, a valley from which the only drainage is underground.